Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ### Response

 The payment response contains information for the next steps of the payment process.
 On a successful payment response, commercetools payment `key` is set with the `reference` of the `makePaymentRequest`, and the response from Adyen is set to `makePaymentResponse` custom field.
+Your next steps depend on whether the `makePaymentResponse` custom fields contains an action object.

 #### Authorised Response